swcarpentry/shell-novice/setup.md

 >
 > ### Linux
 > The default shell for Linux operating systems is usually Bash.
-> On most versions of Linux, it is accessible by running the Terminal program,
+> On most versions of Linux, it is accessible by running the [(Gnome) Terminal](https://help.gnome.org/users/gnome-terminal/stable/) or [(KDE) Konsole](https://konsole.kde.org/),
 > which can be found via the applications menu or the search bar.
 > If your machine is set up to use something other than bash, you can run it by opening a terminal and typing `bash`.
 >
 > ### Mac OS